generalsuslik/croco/README.md

 ```bash
 make && make run
 ```
+But make sure, that required packages installed\
+Required packages:
+* `ncurses`

 ## Controls
-* Arrow keys || h-j-k-l to navigate through dirs
+* Arrow keys or h-j-k-l to navigate through dirs
-* Enter to open the file / enter the directory
+* <Enter> to open the file / enter the directory / execute the command
 * commands:
 	* add file/folder
 		```